m-grande/tictactoe/README.md

 ## Files Description

-- `script.py`: Contains the implementation of the Tic-Tac-Toe game.
+- `script.py`: contains the implementation of the Tic-Tac-Toe game.
-- `game.py`: Main script to start the game.
+- `game.py`: main script to start the game.
-- `test_game.py`: Contains unit tests to verify the game's functionality.
+- `test_game.py`: contains unit tests to verify the game's functionality.

 ## Requirements